cortexlabs/cortex/docs/contributing/development.md

 If you're making changes in the operator and want faster iterations, you can run an off-cluster operator.

+1. `make tools` to build the necessary dependencies to run the operator
 1. `make operator-stop` to stop the in-cluster operator
 2. `make devstart` to run the off-cluster operator (which rebuilds the CLI and restarts the Operator when files change)